MinYaoJhu/Advanced_R/Ch5_Control_flow.md

     ## [1] 6
     ```

-> the index is updated in the beginning of each iteration
+> the index is updated in the beginning of each iteration.
+Therefore, reassigning the index symbol during one iteration doesn’t affect the following iterations.
+(Again, we would otherwise run into an infinite loop.)

 ## Quiz answers {#control-flow-answers}